 The MPO board considered staff recommendations, federal and state requirements, equity and air quality analyses, financial constraints, and public input before voting to adopt Destination 2040 on August 29, 2019.

-In addition to specific projects, the LRTP designates investment programs to guide the MPO’s decision making for its rolling five-year capital plan—the Transportation Improvement Program (TIP).
-Investment programs provide direction for the kinds of lower-cost projects the MPO will consider funding via the TIP throughout the life of the plan, and also signals to municipalities and agencies that the MPO has funds available for specific types of projects.
-Destination 2040 includes new funding programs for transit modernization, dedicated bus lane infrastructure, and climate resiliency.
+The LRTP designates investment programs to guide the MPO’s decision making for its rolling five-year capital plan—the Transportation Improvement Program (TIP).
+Investment programs provide direction for the kinds of lower-cost projects the MPO will consider funding via the TIP throughout the life of the plan, and signal to municipalities and agencies that the MPO has funds available for specific types of projects.

 Destination 2040: PDF and Accessible Formats